-- o.
-The instructor has the authority to remove any element that disrupts the instruction process or interferes with the rights of other students to learn, including but not limited to headphones, MP3 players, CD players, and all other music devices. - p.
+- 15. The instructor has the authority to remove any element that disrupts the instruction process or interferes with the rights of other students to learn, including but not limited to headphones and all other music devices. - 16.
 Breaks are set by the instructor and/or director.
-Noise both inside and outside the building, should be kept to a minimum during breaks. - q.
-Parking Lot/Loitering: Loitering and playing loud music is not allowed in the parking area. - r.
-Card Playing: Card playing in any form including playing cards, magic cards, pokémon cards etc., is not allowed on any RichmondCC campus. - D. Student Conduct
+Noise, both inside and outside the building, should be kept to a minimum during breaks. - 17.
+Parking Lot/Loitering: Loitering and playing loud music is not allowed in the parking area. - 18.
+Card playing: Card playing in any form including playing cards, magic cards, pokémon cards etc., is not allowed on any RichmondCC campus. - 19.
+Use appropriate online etiquette.

+D. Student Conduct